One Day in Yangon

 Self-Guided Walking Tour

-With an early start to the day, we wandered in the direction of the Shwedagon Pagoda.
-The morning commute was in full swing and the markets were already busy.
+With an early start to the day, we wandered toward the Shwedagon Pagoda.
+The morning commute was in full swing, and the markets were already busy.

 The 3.3-kilometer walk was a great way to get a feel for the city before entering the main attraction.